 The model matches key empirical moments of households' balance sheets.
 The upper panel of Table 2 reports targeted moments, and the lower panel reports untargeted moments.
 By virtue of the calibration, the model replicates well the ratios of aggregate liquid assets and unsecured debt to income.
-Interestingly, it also matches inequality in the wealth distribution captured by the ratio of average to median wealth.
+It also matches inequality in the wealth distribution captured by the ratio of average to median wealth.
 It generates a realistic cross-sectional distribution with a large mass of borrowing-constrained households and a decreasing fraction of households with larger asset levels.
-In particular, it matches the share of constrained households computed in The Pew Charitable Trusts (2015) as those reporting to be without savings, which is close to the 21% share of hand-to-mouth households in Kaplan and Violante (2014).
+In particular, it matches the share of constrained households computed in The Pew Charitable Trusts (2015) as those reporting to be without savings, which is also close to the 21% share of hand-to-mouth households in Kaplan and Violante (2014).

-5 Main Results
+5 Estimation Results

 This section presents the main results on the impact of aggregate risk on precautionary savings in three steps.
-First, I present average estimates of the impact of fluctuations in households' borrowing constraints and aggregate productivity.
-The impact of aggregate shocks can be permanent even if shocks themselves are temporary.
-Second, I decompose the impact of aggregate risk across households and highlight the role of "middle class" savers.
-Third, I analyze their real implications for the business cycle.
-Both fluctuations
+First, I present average estimates of the impact of fluctuations in